 I’M DONE TALKING, MYSELF

 Then Obama was elected and I noticed a change in the discourse.
-A higher level of vitriol was blatant, covered with steadfast denials and resentment should there be a suggestion that maybe this was motivated and tinged with a little racial animus.
-Conservative rhetoric seemed to abandon the patina of fiscal responsibility and small government in a turn toward more autocratic and even fascist themes.
+There was a higher level of vitriol followed by steadfast denials and self-righteous resentment should there be a suggestion that maybe this animus was motivated and tinged with a little racism.
+Conservative rhetoric seemed to abandon the patina of fiscal responsibility and small government in a turn toward more nationalistic, autocratic and even fascist themes.

 I mean, at this point, we are talking about people defending the indefensible.
 Nazis.
 Concentration camps for children.
 Gassing families.
-And no level of reason.
-No amount of data.
-No emotional or morally grounded stories.
-No appeal to basic human goodness can move them.
-How can a civilized individual find common ground, let alone a liberal or a leftist?
-How do you compromise gassing families?
-As people who care about humanity, who aren’t always right, but who know the above phenomena are morally bankrupt, what’s left to discuss?
+And no level of reason, no amount of data, no emotional or morally grounded stories, no appeal to basic human goodness can move them.
+How can a civilized individual, let alone a liberal or a leftist, find common ground with the Trump Right?
+How do you compromise on gassing families?
+As people who care about humanity, who know the above phenomena as morally bankrupt, what’s left to discuss?

 I’m brought to Arlie Hochschild’s invaluable book Strangers in their Own Land.
-She was masterful in revealing what she referred to as the rural, white conservative deep story.
-Rural white communities were full of people who worked hard to for a place in line toward the American dream.
-However, as they looked ahead of the line, they saw people, specifically people of color who, with the help of the government, were able to cut in line ahead of them in line on the way to the good life.
+She was masterful in revealing what she referred to as the rural, white conservative “deep story”.
+Rural white communities are full of people who worked hard for a place in line toward achieving the American dream.
+However, as they look ahead of the line, they see people, specifically people of color who, with the help of the government, are able to cut in line ahead of them on the way to the good life.

 And the brilliance of this false narrative is that the framers constructed it in such a way that those who embrace it are convinced beyond reason that anyone who might challenge the lie is a Marxist, elitist who “drank the Kool-Aid.”
 Those who suggest that maybe there are better ways to handle a refugee crisis than gassing children are either dupes of the leftist cabal controlling the media, or they are part of some secret conspiracy to…I don’t even know what the conspiracy is, but they are convinced it’s there.